MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

     - For more information on how to configure device installation with Group Policy, see [Manage Device Installation with Group Policy](/windows/client-management/client-tools/manage-device-installation-with-group-policy)

-- **Device control in Defender for Endpoint**.
-Device control in Defender for Endpoint provides more advanced capabilities and is cross platform.
+- **Device control in Defender for Endpoint -**  Device control in Defender for Endpoint provides more advanced capabilities and is cross platform.

      - Granular access control - create policies to control access by device, device type, operation (read, write, execute), user group, network location or file type.

      - File evidence - store the file information and contents to audit files copied or accessed on devices.

      - Reporting and advanced hunting - complete visibility into add device related activities

      - Device control in Microsoft Defender can be managed using Intune or [Group Policy](device-control-deploy-manage-gpo)

     - **Device control in Microsoft Defender and Intune**.
 Intune provides a rich experience for managing complex device control policies for organizations.
 You can configure and deploy device restriction settings in Defender for Endpoint, for example.
 See [Deploy and manage device control with Microsoft Intune](device-control-deploy-manage-intune).